 Throw in frequent creek crossings and what you have is a hike that is fun and way more adventurous than most.
 Once you get into the rhythm of the trail – after about a mile – you won’t be able to wipe the grin off your face.

-You’re in for a huge treat on this hike.
-We only got into the canyon about three miles – appreciating that we had to return the same way.
+You’re in for a huge treat on the Aravaipa Canyon hike.
+We only got about three miles into Aravaipa Canyon – appreciating that we had to return the same way.
 I felt like the scenery just got better and better at every turn.
-The photos will give you a pretty good idea of what the first three miles look like.
+The photos will give you a pretty good idea of what those first three miles look like.

-All told the Araviapa Canyon hike is 12.25 miles one way with an elevation gain of just 430 feet – if you’re hiking from the west trailhead (2630 feet) to the east trailhead (3,060 feet).
+All told the Aravaipa Canyon hike is 12.25 miles one way with an elevation gain of just 430 feet – if you’re hiking from the west trailhead (2,630 feet) to the east trailhead (3,060 feet).
 That doesn’t sound like much but it would take fit hikers somewhere between 8 – 10 hours to do.